Exclusive Villa with swimming pool & unique views

 All bathrooms are spacious with your comfort in mind.
 Hairdryers and magnifying mirrors are found in each bathroom besides a massage shower head with adaptable height.

-Subject to adverse weather conditions, the swimming pool will be open from June to 30th September, 2011
+Subject to adverse weather conditions, the swimming pool will be open from June 1st to 30th of September.

 English-speaking representative on hand to answer any questions.